vista-art/fragmentcolor/docs/api/scene/camera/look_at.md

-Returns a handle to the same Camera (Arc-shared backing) so it chains cleanly off a `perspective` or `orthographic` constructor and can be called again after the Camera has been added to a Pass — the new view propagates live to every Material the Pass renders.
+Returns a handle to the same Camera (Arc-shared backing) so it chains cleanly off a `perspective` or `orthographic` constructor and can be called again after the Camera has been added to a Pass.
+The new view propagates live to every Material the Pass renders.

 Internally builds the view matrix with `glam::Mat4::look_at_rh`.
 The